unitedstates/congress-legislators/README.md

 	* class: For senators, their election class (1, 2, or 3).
 Note that this is unrelated to seniority.
 	* party: The political party of the legislator.
 If the legislator changed parties, it is typically the most recent party held during the term.
 	* url: The official website URL of the legislator (only valid if the term is current).
-	* address: The mailing address of the legislator (only valid if the term is current).
+	* address: The mailing address of the legislator's Washington, D.C. office (only valid if the term is current).
+	* phone: The phone number of the legislator's Washington, D.C. office (only valid if the term is current).
+	* fax: The fax number of the legislator's Washington, D.C. office (only valid if the term is current).
+	* contact_form: The website URL of the contact page on the legislator's official website (only valid if the term is current).
+	* office: Similar to the address field, this is just the room and building number, suitable for display (only valid if the term is current).

 Except where noted, fields are omitted when their value is empty or unknown.
+Any field may be unknown.

 In most cases, a legislator has a single term on any given date.
 In some cases a legislator resigned from one chamber and was sworn in in the other chamber on the same day.